 - Separate the cloves.
 Choose the biggest cloves for planting, and use the smaller ones for cooking.

 - To plant a row of garlic, dig a shallow trench about 3 inches deep using a trowel.

 - Plant the cloves individually, about 6 inches apart, with the pointy tip facing upward.
 They should be 1 to 2 inches below the surface.

 - Cover with soil.
 Water.
 Within a week, new sprouts will appear.

 That’s it.
 No tiny seeds to lose or blow away, no delicate seedlings to transplant.
 You don’t even have to peel the cloves, just leave the wrapper intact and plant the whole clove.
 If I was a farmer, I would farm garlic, hands down.

 I recommend at least 6 inches of plant spacing to give the garlic enough room to breathe.
 Since garlic is planted in the fall with rainy winter and spring weather ahead, you want plenty of air circulation between the plants.
 Wet leaves, combined with high humidity and overcrowding, can lead to a fungal disease called garlic rust.

 I usually end up with more cloves than I have room for in my allotted garden plots, so I’ll just push a clove into the ground wherever I see an open space among my other vegetables.
 Interplanting garlic with your crops can help repel common garden pests (such as aphids and Japanese beetles) that are turned off by the strong aromatic.

-In warm climates, garlic planted in fall (no later than October) will usually be ready for harvest in late spring or early summer.
-Cooler areas will have garlic maturing through the summer months, with harvests in July.
+Garlic should be planted in fall (mid-September to mid-October) before the first frost, or by early December in frost-free regions.
+In warm climates, your crop will usually be ready for harvest in late spring or early summer.
+Cooler climates will have garlic maturing through the summer months, with harvests in July.